pokeclicker/pokeclicker-wiki/data/Pokérus/overview.md

 ## Effort Values (EVs)

 EVs are a damage multiplying stat for each individual Pokémon that can be seen in the Pokédex page for that Pokémon and by using the Display Value setting in the Hatchery.
 EVs for a Pokémon can currently only be increased by obtaining that Pokémon again after it has caught the Pokérus.
 You can gain EVs for a Pokémon by: catching it on a Route, Dungeon, or Safari, obtaining it as a Wandering Pokemon, or by evolving it using Evolution Items.
 Breeding a Pokémon does not count towards gaining EVs.
-EV gain is further affected by the Rowap Berry Aura, Blue Flute, and other factors listed below.
+EV gain is further affected by the [[Berries/Rowap]] Berry Aura, Blue Flute, and other factors listed below.
+Using a [Farm Setup](#!Farm/Setups) for EV boosting can give up to 2.5x more Effort Values.

 ### Gaining EVs (Methods)